MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-sharepoint-viewer.md

 ---
 title: View Power BI file in SharePoint and OneDrive
-description: Learn how to view Power BI Desktop files in SharePoint document libraries and OneDrive for Business..
+description: Learn how to view Power BI Desktop files in SharePoint document libraries and OneDrive for Business.
 author: LukaszPawlowski-MS
 ms.author: lukaszp
 ms.service: powerbi